ICAP

 United States

-While ICAP is renowned for its work supporting health in countries around the world, it also carries out vital initiatives in New York City that both serve key communities in the city while informing new approaches to global health.
+While ICAP is renowned for its work supporting health in countries around the world, it also carries out vital initiatives in New York City that serve key communities and inform new approaches to global health.

-From its headquarters at the Mailman School of Public Health, which is part of the Columbia University Irving Medical Center, ICAP draws on world-class resources and expertise to conduct research, and design programs that transform the health of people worldwide.
+From its headquarters at the Mailman School of Public Health, which is part of the Columbia University Irving Medical Center, ICAP draws on world-class resources and expertise to conduct research and design programs that transforms the health of people worldwide.

-ICAP’s two research centers in New York City, the Bronx Prevention Center and the Harlem Prevention Center, carry out cutting-edge biomedical and public health investigations in areas that been historically underserved and disproportionately impacted by HIV, and more recently, COVID-19.
+ICAP’s two research centers in New York City, the Bronx Prevention Center and the Harlem Prevention Center, carry out cutting-edge biomedical and public health investigations in areas that have been historically underserved and disproportionately impacted by HIV and, more recently, COVID-19 and mpox.
 ICAP works with local community-based organizations, religious leaders, and advocates to promote community awareness of and engagement with the research studies.

 Through Columbia University, ICAP also supports additional COVID-19 surveys and various student fellowship programs, engaging students to participate in the design, implementation, and evaluation of ICAP-supported programs while working side-by-side with its experts.